FAQs About HoT

 Are all HoT activities and assignments required?

 Yes.
-All reflections sessions, group meals, volunteering hours, required field trips, required readings, and a complete journal are required.
-All group excursions, events, and meals are included at no additional cost.
+All reflections sessions, group meals, volunteering hours, field trips, required readings, and a complete journal are required.
+All group excursions, events, transportation, and meals are included at no additional cost.

 Can I arrive late or leave early to travel around Thailand or Asia?